Results tagged ‘ Rogers Centre ’

 Every fall, my brother and I take a road trip to watch an NFL game in a different city.
 We started the tradition a few years ago, and so far, we’ve been to Buffalo, Detroit and Cleveland.
 Where possible, we add a second sporting event to our itinerary, and I’m always pushing for a baseball game.
 Last year, when we visited Cleveland to see the Browns, we also went to Progressive Field to see the Indians on Jim Thome Night.

-This year, driving to the U.S. to watch football didn’t work with our schedules, so we came up with a great alternative — two days in Toronto to watch the Blue Jays at Rogers Centre.
+This year, driving to the U.S. to watch football didn’t work with our schedules, so we came up with a great alternative — two days in Toronto to watch the Blue Jays host the New York Yankees at Rogers Centre.
 I saw the Jays twice last season, but hadn’t been to a game yet in 2012.
 If my first Jays games of the year weren’t exciting enough, it was an added bonus to see the team in its new uniforms for the first time.

 On our way to Toronto, we stopped at a sports store on the edge of the city to buy some shirts for the game.
 Because it was the end of the season, the Jays stuff was a) discounted and b) sparse.
 In fact, most of the adult shirts were size small, except there were plenty of these in all sizes: